-It wouldn’t be false to regard the brain as the most vital organ of the human body and here is why?
+It wouldn’t be false to regard the brain as the most vital organ of the human body.
 It’s because everything happening in your body, as well as your actions, thoughts and emotions are controlled by your brain.
-A brain injury may not only affect your physical, cognitive, and emotional well-being, but you might also have to spend into your wealth while getting costly treatments to recover from a brain injury.
+A brain injury may not only affect your physical, cognitive, and emotional well-being, but you might also have to spend a great deal of money while getting costly treatments to recover from a brain injury.

 Imagine the relief of getting compensated for all the damages a brain injury might have caused you.
 Yes, that’s a 100% realistic possibility.
-As per English and Welsh law, if your brain injury has been caused due someone else’s negligence, then you have a legal right to apply for a brain injury claim and get compensated.
-Let the expert panel of brain damage solicitors at RU1NJURED help you through this challenging phase while you focus on recovering.
+As per English and Welsh law, if your brain injury has been caused by someone else’s negligence, then you have a legal right to initiate a brain damage compensation claim and get compensated.
+Let the panel of specialist brain injury solicitors at RU1NJURED help you through this challenging phase while you focus on recovering.

-Starting a brain injury claim process begins with identifying your eligibility.
+Starting a brain damage compensation claim begins with identifying your eligibility.
 As per personal injury laws in England and Wales, every citizen and organisation hold a duty of care towards each other.
 Now what does that mean?

 In simple words, it refers to a legal obligation to perform every action with a reasonable degree of care from that which can hurt others.
 For instance, drivers have a duty of care towards pedestrians, cyclists or motorcyclists.
 Likewise, companies have a duty of care towards the safety and welfare of their workers.

-Hence if you can prove that the opposing party had a duty of care towards you and it got violated during the incident leading to your brain injury, you become eligible to apply for a brain injury compensation claim.
+Hence if you can prove that the opposing party had a duty of care towards you and it got violated during the incident leading to your brain injury, you become eligible to make a compensation claim.

-After determining your eligibility, you must also adhere to the deadline for filing a brain damage compensation claim.
-Following are the time limits established by law to apply for brain injury claims:
+After determining your eligibility, you must also adhere to the deadline for starting a claim.
+Following are the time limits established by law to make a claim for a brain injury:

-Now that you realise you are eligible and fall within the deadline for making a brain injury claim, it’s time to gather evidence.
-You should collect every piece of information that can support your brain injury claim.
-This includes medical records, pictures or CCTV footage of accident scene, witness details, before and after photographs, receipts and bank statements for expenses incurred, etc.
+Now that you realise you are eligible and fall within the deadline, it’s time to gather evidence.
+You should collect every piece of information that proves your brain injury.
+This includes medical records, pictures or CCTV footage of the scene of the accident, witness details, before and after photographs, receipts and bank statements for expenses incurred, etc.

 Finally, after gathering the evidence, you now have to make the most important decision i.e. choosing a brain injury solicitor to represent your claim.
 The solicitor should be highly qualified and ensure you win maximum compensation.
 This is where our specialist panel of brain damage solicitors at RU1NJURED, can come in handy.

-Following are the different types of cases in which you become entitled to file a brain damage compensation claim:
+Following are the different types of cases in which brain damage compensation claims can be initiated:

-A vehicle hitting a pedestrian, a cyclist, or a motorcyclist resulting in a brain injury.
+A vehicle hitting a pedestrian, cyclist, or a motorcyclist resulting in a brain injury.
 Such accidents often lead to traumatic brain injuries that require long-term medical care.
+Car accident brain injury claims can help you to get compensated for all your treatment costs.

 A brain injury caused by the wrong treatment given to a patient by the doctor or worsening of a brain injury as a result of misdiagnosis by a general practitioner.